SwayKh/linksym/README.md

 - Allows easy creation of symlinks.
 - Automatically records symlinks in `.linksym.yaml` file
 - Allow you to recreate or restore symlinks from the configuration file
+- Follows the NO_COLOR protocol, export NO_COLOR=1(any value) to disable colored output in logs

 ### Workflow